oroinc/documentation/user_guide/entity_actions.rst

 .. important::
    You can add custom fields only for custom entities and extendable system entities.

-1. In the main menu, navigate **System>Entities>Entity Management**.

-2. In the grid on the **All Entities** page, click the required entity.

-3. Click the :guilabel:`Create Field` button in the upper-right corner.

-4. Follow the instructions provided in the
+To create a field, follow the instructions provided in the `Create a Custom Entity Field <./entity-fields#create-a-custom-entity-field>`__ section.`

-..
-TODO: Incomlete

 Import Fields
 ^^^^^^^^^^^^^^^^^